Commands

 }

-This is the first command that writes to the config.js file.
-If you find any issues, please report them so we can fix them as soon as possible!
+The shades command is the first one that writes to the config.cjs file.
+If you experience any issues, please report them so we can promptly address them!

-This command will create a file named purgetss.colors.js in the lib folder, containing all the colors defined in the config.js file.
+This command creates a file named purgetss.colors.js in the lib folder, which includes all the colors defined in the config.cjs file.

 > purgetss color-module